 - Theromostat, legs and wall mounting hardware included.Fuel Consumption/Burn Rate (Gal/Hr)

-Mr. Heater F299730 is another excellent vent-free supplemental heater.
-It’s a natural convection heater that comes with a thermostat to help you control the temperature in your home with ease.
+Mr. Heater F299730 is another excellent blue flame vent-free supplemental space heater.
+It’s a blue flame natural convection heater that comes with a thermostat to help you control the temperature in your home with ease.

 The necessary fuel hose and regulator aren’t included, though.
 You’ll need to purchase the two separately.
 You’re also required to buy a blower fan separately.

 The F299730’s safety features include an oxygen depletion sensor that alerts you if an unusually low oxygen level is detected.
-The unit also automatically shuts off if dangerously low levels of oxygen are detected.
+The propane heater with thermostat also automatically shuts off if dangerously low levels of oxygen are detected.

-Additionally, there’s a high limit shut-off that automatically turns off the unit if there’s overheating.
+Additionally, there’s a high limit shut-off that automatically turns off the propane heater with thermostat if there’s overheating.